HAYDN -- High-precision AsteroseismologY of DeNse stellar fields (ESA Voyage 2050 White Paper): Scientific objectives

 \subsubsection{Magellanic Clouds}

 The LMC and SMC galaxies have always been fundamental testbeds for the theories of stellar evolution and stellar populations.
 One could conceivably detect solar-like oscillations in the upper RGB, provided a large enough mirror size could be considered (see Sec.~\ref{sec:seismic_perf}).
 In the context of the proposed mission, one could run a pilot asteroseismic study of the Magellanic Clouds.
-For instance, this is easily done in the case of the SMC, which lays in the background of two populous GCs, namely 47~Tuc and NGC~362.
-This would, at the very least, enable to extend to lower-luminosities stars studies based on higher amplitude pulsators such as OSARGs (\citealt{Soszynski2007}, see also Sec. \ref{sec:massloss}).
+For instance, this is easily done in the case of the SMC, which lays in the background of two populous GCs, namely 47~Tuc and NGC~362. {This would, at the very least, enable to extend studies based on large-amplitude pulsators such as OSARGs (\citealt{Soszynski2007}, see also Sec. \ref{sec:massloss}) to stars with lower luminosities and lower pulsation amplitudes.}